capitaldesignfx/new_layout/README.md

 ## TODO

-Here are the remaining items to do for the website, in order of importance
+Here are the remaining items to do for the website

-* ~~Improve formatting in Contact Us section~~
+* Improve formatting in Contact Us section
 * ~~The About page needs to be created~~
 * ~~Blog page needs to be created~~
 * ~~Re-factor code~~
+* Improve formatting in blog index and blog posts
+* Finish off team bios and pages
 * First blog should be written and published
 * The `Send Message` functionality needs to be hooked up to actually send email.
 Perhaps trigger a lambda?
 * Need to implement CAPTCHA